Skip to content

 Economic thought is surprisingly old, and the oldest economic ideas are surprisingly relevant.
 Adam Smith's The Wealth of Nations (1776) and Mises's Human Action remain more insightful about the nature of markets than most modern economics papers.
 The books in this collection deal with fundamental economic questions — how societies create and distribute wealth, what the role of government is, how prices communicate information — in ways that have been tested by time and found sound.

-Cover of The Dao of Capital
+The Dao of Capital by Mark Spitznagel — book cover

 The Dao of Capital